 Kubernetes Authentication & Authorization¶

-In a Distributed Cloud configuration, you can configure OIDC authentication in a distributed or centralized setup.
-For other configurations, like AIO-SX, AIO-DX or Standard Cloud, follow the instructions in the distributed setup documented below.
+In a Distributed Cloud configuration, you can configure OIDC authentication in a centralized or distributed setup.

 Centralized Setup¶